“Where are you from?”

 Things get tight at times, and the difference between my income and my outgo can become petal-thin.
-A few times I’ve come close to having an actual adventure.
-At those times I’m grateful for some of the things I learned at Reevis (e.g. about “making do” and about myself), I’m grateful for the people I’ve met or read about who’ve demonstrated resourcefulness and positive attitudes, and I’m grateful to have a morsel of faith in a benevolent God.
+A few times I’ve come close to having an actual “adventure.”
+At those times I’m grateful for some of the things I learned at Reevis – about resourcefulness, and about myself.
+I’m grateful for the people I’ve met or read about who’ve demonstrated creativity and positive attitudes.
+And I’m grateful to have a morsel of faith in a benevolent God.
 When the spreadsheet turns bloody, I can tell myself everything is going to be OK, and actually believe it.
 If I weren’t able to do that when I needed to, I might have gone back to Arizona by now.
 (So much of life is about belief and attitude rather than mere facts …)

 Wealth is the ability to fully experience life.